-I want to thank the cabin crews of SQ318 for making this flight an enjoyable one for me.
+I want to thank the cabin crew of SQ318 for making this flight an enjoyable one for me.
 Currently (July 2014), the airline offers 2 configurations of the A380.
 9V-SKA to 9V-SKK has Y class economy on the upper deck, for 9V-SKL to 9V-SKT (skipping SKO) - only J class on the upper deck.
-So booking your flight with the airline, you will know whether you get to book on Y class on the upper deck by selecting your seat on the seat map option.
+So when booking your flight with the airline, you will know whether you get to book on Y class on the upper deck by selecting your seat on the seat map option.

 Website: 8/10 (Reliable unlike current)

 On-ground service: 8/10